ShreeVakthi18/Credential-provenance-system/README.md

 ## Case 3: Suspicious Credential (No Evidence Found)

 ## Input Verification
 The user submits a certification claim without any supporting proof.
-The system finds no evidence and classifies it as suspicious.
+The system finds no evidence on web and classifies it as suspicious.

 <img width="1069" height="812" alt="Screenshot 2026-04-28 172656" src="https://github.com/user-attachments/assets/27083426-476f-4210-9f1c-842977e7c1cd" />